 Eastern Long-neck Turtle

-The Long-Necked Tortoise or as it is also known Eastern Snake-Necked Turtle is found from South- eastern South Australia to Eastern Queensland in coastal wetlands and waterways such as swamps, creeks and rivers.
+The Long-necked turtle or as it is also known Eastern Snake-Necked Turtle is found from South eastern South Australia to Eastern Queensland in coastal wetlands and waterways such as swamps, creeks and rivers.
+It is the most widespread species, occurring in water bodies throughout NSW with the exception of the highest parts of the Alps.

-It is slow moving and as it migrates in summer often large distances it is often seen on roads, where unfortunately they are often hit by cars.
+It is slow moving and as it migrates in summer it is often seen on roads, where unfortunately they are often hit by cars.
+When handled it exudes a smelly secretion that helps to repel predators.

 A hole made in the banks of the waterway is where up to 10 eggs are laid in early summer.